Desgue/Pong2/README.md

 # Pong2: My First Game Development Project

-Welcome to Pong2, my inaugural game development endeavor!
 This project showcases the classic Pong experience with an exciting twist – a dynamic difficulty adjustment.
 As you score points, get ready for surprises: your paddle might shrink, your opponent's paddle could grow, or the ball may speed up.
 Can you overcome these challenges and emerge victorious?

 ## Features: